Bounded cohomology of transformation groups: Definition of

 \subsection{The cocycle}

-Denote by $\C H_M=\OP{Homeo}_0(M)$ the connected component of the identity of the group of all compactly supported homeomorphisms of $M$.
-We fix a basepoint $z \in M$.
-Let $\C H_{M,z}<\C H_M$ be the subgroup of all homeomorphisms in $\C H_M$ that fix $z$.
+Denote by $\C H_M=\OP{Homeo}_0(M)$ the identity component of the group of compactly supported homeomorphisms of $M$.
+Let $z \in M$ be a basepoint and let $\C H_{M,z}<\C H_M$ be the subgroup of all homeomorphisms in $\C H_M$ that fix $z$.
 Consider the following fiber bundle